giancorr/robust_uav_navigation/README.md

 **State management and safety**

 Monitors overall drone status and implements safety functions.
 Also contains the core TMUX simulation files (`fr_simulation.yml`) and TF publishers required to link the simulated Gazebo drone with the ROS2 TF tree and PX4 offboard control.

+### 📏 drone_odometry
+**Odometry Processing and Conversion**

+Responsible for handling various odometry sources, including ground truth conversion from simulation and sensor fusion data preparation, ensuring accurate localization data is available to the rest of the navigation stack.

 ### 🗺️ path_planner
 **Autonomous Path Generation**